Defining Measures of Worth

 Real Wage (or Real Wealth) – The real wage measures the purchasing power of an income (be that an hourly wage, yearly salary, or an end of year bonus) by its relative ability to buy a (fixed over time) bundle of goods and services such as food, shelter, clothing, etc. (e.g., the CPI).
 In most cases, the real wage is constructed using the CPI index.
 The idea is that recipient of this compensation is going to spend it on items in the household bundle, so the real wage has now been converted the purchasing power of a fixed bundle of consumer goods.

-The story of the real wealth is measured the same way, but we are talking about comparing a stock to a flow.
+Real wealth is measured the same way, but it is a stock as compared to a flow.
 A person can have the same nominal wealth year after year, but his or her real wealth will change.
 It should be noted that when these compensation or wealth amounts are substantially different than the AHE, the computation provides less meaningful information.
 When comparing the wealth of Andrew Carnegie and the wealth of Bill Gates, the relative amount the AHE each could buy is not an interesting question.

 Selection of Measure